Uzbekistan: A brighter future starts with early learning

 - Early childhood education (ECE) is one of the best investments a country can make to prepare children for learning.

-- Despite large investments in ECE, the government of Uzbekistan is still facing some challenges in enrollment – particularly in rural areas.
+- A decade ago, despite large investments in early childhood education (ECE), the government of Uzbekistan was still facing challenges in enrollment.